October 14 – 17, 2026

 Play is not frivolous.
 Games have been an integral part of the human experience for thousands of years for educational, entertainment, and cultural purposes.
 They help us think through hard questions together.
 They provide moments of shared joy and alignment.
 They allow us to build new skills and learn crucial information in memorable ways.

-We will be opening up the RFP for speakers and conference registration in March 2026.
+We will be opening conference registration in early April 2026.
 More details coming soon.

 About Rochester, NY